sedlakmate/demo-song-listing/README.md

 ## Notes

-This project was created for a third-party job interview.
+This project was created for a job interview.
 The original instructions defined core features and some nice-to-have extras.
-The proposed time limit was very short for a complete implementation.
-However, considering the depth and scope of the work, it’s clear — and hopefully understood — that this project couldn’t realistically be completed in just 4 hours.
-Maybe a proof-of-concept version of the core features, sure.
-But this submission goes well beyond that.
+This implementation aims to accomplish all the requirements and bonus points.

 Tasks completed: